Association of Free and Independent Trade Unions

 The Association of Free and Independent Trade Unions (Асоцијација слободних и независних синдиката, ASNS) is a trade union federation in Serbia that was founded in 1996.
 The federation has five branches, respectively in industry, traffic and utilities, agriculture and tobacco, public service, and health and social protection.
 Dragan Milovanović was the federation's president from its founding until 2001, when he resigned to serve as minister of labour and employment in Serbia's government.
-Ranka Savić has been the federation's president since 2002.
+Ranka Savić has served as the federation's president since 2002.

-The ASNS took part in various protests against Slobodan Milošević's administration between 1996 and 2000 and was a member of the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS) from 2000 to 2003.
+The ASNS took part in various protests against Slobodan Milošević's administration between 1996 and 2000 and was a member of the Democratic Opposition of Serbia (DOS) from 2000 to 2003.

 Early history

 The ASNS was founded on 2 July 1996 under the leadership of Dragan Milovanović, who had previously been general secretary of the Independent Union of Metalworkers of Serbia.
 In September of the same year, the union announced its support for the opposition Zajedno (English: Together) coalition in the 1996 Yugoslavian parliamentary election and the 1996 Serbian local elections.
 Milovanović was quoted as saying, "We joined Zajedno because there is a clear division in this country between those who support democracy, economic recovery, and a return to civilization, and, on the other side, local feudal overlords, men of power, war profiteers, and latifundists of the South American type.
 We chose which side to be on."

 Zajedno won the local elections in Belgrade and other major cities, but its victories were not initially accepted by the state authorities, leading to an extended series of protests throughout the country.
 Milovanović led the ASNS into the protests in December 1996, an event considered significant in that it was the first time organized labour had taken part in a major anti-government action in Milošević's Serbia.
 The state ultimately recognized most of the opposition's victories via a lex specialis in February 1997.
 Milovanović continued to represent the ASNS in subsequent protests against the administration.